List of USM Alger honors

 Below is list of achievements of, and records and trophies won by USM Alger.
-The club has won a total of 18 major trophies, including the national championship 7 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 1 time, and the UAFA Club Cup 1 time Al Ittihad reached the CAF Champions League final for the first time in 2015 but was defeated against TP Mazembe.
+The club has won a total of 18 major trophies, including the national championship 8 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 2 times, the CAF Confederation Cup 1 time, the CAF Super Cup 1 time, and the UAFA Club Cup 1 time.
 The club has also never been out of the top two divisions of Algerian football since entering the Football League.